Virtana/ESP32CameraIntegration/PickDetection/README.md

 - Block difference threshold `#define BLOCK_DIFF_THRESHOLD {BLOCK_DIFF_VALUE}`
 - Image difference threshold `#define IMAGE_DIFF_THRESHOLD {IMAGE_DIFF_VALUE}`

 **NOTE:** The difference thresholds are only valid for 0 < `BLOCK_DIFF_THRESHOLD` < 1 and 0 < `IMAGE_DIFF_THRESHOLD` < 1.
 The width and height MUST reflect the resolution selected in **pickdet_camera.h**.
-An automated definition of `WIDTH` and `HEIGHT` depedent upon `CAMERA_FRAME_SIZE` is to be done.
+An automated definition of `WIDTH` and `HEIGHT` dependent upon `CAMERA_FRAME_SIZE` is to be done.

 ##### *main.c*

-Select between code operation by commenting/uncommenting `#define HTTP_STREAM`.When defined, motion detection is coupled task with HTTP streaming to a web server, accessible via your browser with default IP `192.168.4.1/`.
+Select between code operation by commenting/uncommenting `#define HTTP_STREAM`.When defined, motion detection is a coupled task with HTTP streaming to a web server, accessible via your browser with default IP `192.168.4.1/`.
 When undefined, motion detection is run in tandem with a task which publishes MQTT messages to IOT Core each time motion is detected.